 - Married but wanting to apply for a mortgage as a single applicant

-- Credit history – If you have a bad credit history, your mortgage application may be turned down so it is worth checking your credit report in advance.
-By taking steps to improve your credit score, perhaps by paying off your credit card debt and disputing any inaccuracies on your credit report, your chances of mortgage approval will be increased.
+- Credit history – If you have a bad credit history, credit checks will highlight this and your application may be turned down so it is worth checking your credit reports in advance.
+By taking steps to improve your credit score, perhaps by paying off your credit card debt and disputing any inaccuracies on your credit reports, your chances of mortgage approval will be increased.

 - Income – You will need to provide your personal financial information to the lender.
 If you’re employed, you will be asked to show your P60 and recent payslips.
 If you’re self-employed, you will be asked to provide a full set of accounts or your year-end tax calculations.